 I am a lifelong resident of Thunder Bay with a passion for reading and for learning.
-I believe that educaiton and reading both make a critical difference in one's life.
+I believe that education and reading both make a critical difference in one's life.

 I am excited about the many programs at the Thunder Bay Public Library that are maintaining and inreasing the relevance of the Public LIbrary in the community.
-I am honored to have selected to serve as a Board member.
+I am honoured to have been selected to serve as a Board member.

 I am recently retired from a lengthy career at Ontario Power Generation which focused on environmental management as well as human resource and project management.